rehierl/abstract-properties/02-x-mathematics/_notes.md

 - that is, if semantics are transitive, then the resulting graph is itself transitive
 - e.g. parent-of vs. ancestor-of
-- there isn't much of a difference to order theory

 graph property
 - should probably have an explanation